-- Estimation based on - You can choose either the loan tenure or the monthly payment (EMI) as the base for the calculation.
+- Estimation based on - You can choose either the loan term or the monthly payment (EMI) as the base for the calculation.
 The loan moratorium calculator will calculate the other metric automatically.

 - Loan amount - The current or the original loan amount.

-- Loan tenure - The full or the remaining term of your loan.
+- Loan term - The full or the remaining term of your loan.